24/7 health advice - Health811 - Call 811 | 24/7 support - Ontario Caregiver Organization - 1-833-416-2273

 Project: Community Wellness Bus

-Targeted for a Spring 2021 launch in Sault Ste.
-Marie, the Community Wellness Bus will provide a safe and welcoming presence – particularly in the downtown core where residents struggle to access services and overcome barriers to care.
+The Community Wellness Bus officially launched in April 2021.
+It provides a safe and welcoming presence – particularly in areas where residents struggle to access services and overcome barriers to care.
 We expect program growth through an increased scope of care, integration of community partners, and increased hours and availability.
 This project has been designed as a proactive outreach model on wheels to increase continuity of care for those experiencing access issues.

 Algoma Public Health (2018)